 Almost every change management professional talks about “management buy-in.”
 But actually, the most interesting and powerful business process improvements occur without the involvement of leadership.

 There’s a long history of dramatic changes that are done in relative secrecy.
 Perhaps the most famous are the “skunksworks” projects from Lockheed Martin.
-An article from an issue of of Code One Magazine told the story:
+One article told the story:

 During early 1943, as a result of prescient jet engine design work by chief engineer Hall Hibbard and conducted by Lockheed’s Nate Price and the then little-known Clarence L. “Kelly” Johnson, the Army Air Force’s H. H. “Hap” Arnold drafted Lockheed to design and build a jet fighter to counter the rapid technology advances then taking place in Nazi Germany.
 On 17 June 1943, the Air Force formally approved what was to become Lockheed’s first jet aircraft-the US Air Force’s XP-80.
 That day is considered the birth date of the Skunk Works.